eyra-cc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a PhD candidate on the job market 2021-22.
+I am a PhD candidate on the job market 2021-22.
 My research interest is in economic theory, especially decision theory and  mechanism design.
 I have done some work in both directions.
 I am also interested in law and economics and have a publication in that area.
 My advisor is Igor Kopylov.